Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Establishing a guarantee fund for individual and corporate users could be a sensible option given the level of security achieved by the system.

-### Potential Enhancement of distributed HSM based on TEE with hardware HSM module on some nodes

 ## Additional Information :heavy_plus_sign: